 top of page

-• Writer's pictureDavid B Townsend
+Writer's pictureDavid B Townsend

 Become an Event Destination- An Asset to your Community

-Marketing- connecting with local planners, non-profits, event/wedding websites.
+Marketing- connecting with local planners, non-profits, and event/wedding websites.
 Providing prospective clients with planning guides, preferred vendors, and logistic support.

 Equipment/Amenities- purchasing some items for added rental (vintage decor, flowers from your garden) vs. amenities provided in price (i.e. table, chairs, heat lamps)